Fede Galizia: Life

-Fede Galizia was born in Milan in 1578.
+Fede Galizia was born in Milan probably in 1578.
 Her father, Nunzio Galizia, also a painter of miniatures, had moved to Milan from Trento.
-Fede (whose name means "faith") learned to paint from him.
+Fede (whose name means "faith") learned painting and likely also engraving from him.
 By the age of twelve, she was sufficiently accomplished as an artist to be mentioned by Gian Paolo Lomazzo, a painter and art theorist friend of her father, who wrote, "[T]his girl dedicates herself to imitate the most extraordinary of our art."
 By her later teen years, she had established an international reputation as an artist.

 At a young age, Galizia was already an established portrait painter handling many commissioned works.
 Her father may have been inspired to train his daughter by the example of Sofonisba Anguissola, who was from Cremona, around 50 miles from Milan.
 Perhaps it was her father's influence as a miniaturist that led to Galizia's attention to detail in her portraits.
 Her treatment of jewels and clothing made her a very desirable portrait painter.
 She was often commissioned to paint religious and secular themes as well.
 Several of her paintings based on the deuterocanonical story of Judith and Holofernes, a popular theme in art of the period, survive in private collections.
 Perhaps her earliest was Judith with the Head of Holofernes painted in 1596 which is now in Sarasota, Florida at the Ringling Museum of Art.
 She also created miniatures and altarpieces for convents.
 Galizia never married or had any children, instead leaving her life items to a cousin, Anna Galizia, and a nephew, Carlo Henrico.
 On June 21, 1630, she made her will, and is thought to have died of the plague in Milan shortly afterward.